Michigan Sports Academy Summer Teams Tryout

 Michigan Sports Academy began its 16U and 18U programs in 2007.
 Since that time former MSA players have gone on to play college baseball at the following colleges or universities:

-Albion College, Aquinas College, Ball State University, Bowling Green University, Calvin College, Cedarville College, Claflin University, Cleary University, Concordia University, Davenport University, Eastern Michigan University, Eckerd College (FL), Georgia Southern University, Grand Rapids Community College, Grand Valley State University, Heidelberg University (OH), Henderson State (AK), Hillsdale College, Hope College, Jackson Community College, Kalamazoo College, Kenyon College, Madonna University, Michigan State University, Oberlin College, Ohio State University, Ohio University, Owens Community College, Saginaw Valley State, Santa Barbara Junior College, Siena Heights University, Spring Arbor University, University of Michigan, University of Missouri, Wayne State University, Western Illinois University, Wheaton College
+Albion College, Aquinas College, Ball State University, Bowling Green University, Calvin College, Cedarville College, Claflin University, Cleary University, Concordia University, Davenport University, Eastern Michigan University, Eckerd College (FL), Emerson College (MA), Georgia Southern University, Grand Rapids Community College, Grand Valley State University, Heidelberg University (OH), Henderson State (AK), Hillsdale College, Hope College, Jackson Community College, Kalamazoo College, Kenyon College, Madonna University, Michigan State University, Oberlin College, Ohio State University, Ohio University, Owens Community College, Saginaw Valley State, Santa Barbara Junior College, Siena Heights University, Spring Arbor University, University of Akron, University of Michigan, University of Missouri, Wayne State University, Western Illinois University, Wheaton College, Wooster College

 In the 2011, 2012 and 2013 Major League Baseball Drafts former MSA players Eric Haase (Cleveland Indians), Victor Roache (Milwaukee Brewers) and Myles Smith (Boston Red Sox) were taken in the eighth, first, and fourth rounds respectively.
 In 2015 former MSA player Mark Weist was selected by the San Francisco Giants in the 23rd round.